crigmaid/node-helium/index.md

 * You will be presented with a EULA, you can press `q` to skip to the end.
 Agree and follow the prompts to continue the installation.

-* You should now see the `node-modules` directory with `node-helium` inside it.
+* You should now see the `node_modules` directory with `node-helium` inside it.
 The module is ready.

 ---